jschrier/blog/_posts/2023-03-22-Minimal-diffusion-model-from-scratch-for-generative-machine-learning.md

 Not bad!
 We're certainly capture some of the aspects of the spiral, it's not as clean as we might like.

 Let's train the heck out of it (we'll just start from where we left off.
-This will take ~6 minutes on CPU, provide you don't overhead your poor laptop).
+This will take ~6 minutes on CPU, provide you don't overheat your poor laptop).
 Again, this is probably too much, but maybe it is useful.
 For each of our samples we have 200 times to consider, so maybe 10^5 training rounds is not too unreasonable.

 ```mathematica
 trainedNetv2 = NetTrain[